Ulises de la Cruz: Birmingham City

 After a few weeks' training with the club, de la Cruz signed a one-month contract with Birmingham City of the Football League Championship in March 2009.
 The player was initially given squad number 27, previously allocated to Krystian Pearce who had been loaned out for the season; however the Football League ruled that the number could not be re-used and De la Cruz was given number 36 instead.
 He made his Birmingham debut as a second-half substitute in the 2–0 win away at Doncaster Rovers on 14 March.
 When his contract expired, the player chose not to accept the offer of an extension until the end of the season.

 LDU Quito

-Following his release, de la Cruz returned to Ecuador to play for FIFA World Club Cup runner-up LDU Quito, his third spell at the club.
-De la Cruz played in both 2009 Recopa Sudamericana matches against Sport Club Internacional de Porto Alegre.
-LDU Quito won the Recopa giving Ulises his first international title.
+Following his release, de la Cruz returned to Ecuador to play for FIFA Club World Cup runner-up LDU Quito, his third spell at the club.
+De la Cruz played in both 2009 Recopa Sudamericana matches against Internacional.
+LDU Quito won the Recopa, giving De la Cruz his first international title.